 I am a Columbia undergraduate, live in the tri-state area, or will be visiting the city.
 Why can’t I interview in person?

-To ensure consistency in our interview program and out of fairness to interviewees who are not geographically close to our office, all interviews will be conducted exclusively via Skype.
-However, you are warmly welcome to visit the campus, take a self-guided tour, and sit in on classes.
+To ensure consistency in our interview program and out of fairness to interviewees who are not geographically close to our office, all interviews will be conducted exclusively via a video conferencing app.
+However, you are warmly welcome to connect with us in other ways.